-The hexaflexagon was invented in 1939 by the Princeton University graduate student Arthur H. Stone (from England).
+The hexaflexagon was invented in 1939 by Princeton University graduate student Arthur H. Stone (from England).
 He had trimmed his American notebook paper to fit in his English notebook.
-He folded the trimmed-off strips and devised the first Hexaflexagon, a flat one that had three faces (this is now called a Trihexaflexagon).
+He folded the trimmed-off strips and devised the first hexaflexagon, a flat one that had three faces (this is now called a trihexaflexagon).

 To make a larger hexaflexagon, enlarge this pattern.

 Cut along the outside of the figure.
 Fold along each line.
 NOTE: Make sure all the cuts (and folds) are exact (or the hexaflexagon will not flex).